hopsparser/hopsparser/docs/server.md

-`hopsparser serve` is actually a very thin wrapper for running `hopsparser.server:app` in [Uvicorn](https://www.uvicorn.org). `hopsparser.server:app` uses the [ASGI](https://asgi.readthedocs.io/en/latest/) interface and you can use it directly for fun and profits.
-For instance you could
+`hopsparser serve` is actually a very thin wrapper for running `hopsparser.server:app` in [Uvicorn](https://www.uvicorn.org). `hopsparser.server:app` uses the [ASGI](https://asgi.readthedocs.io/en/latest/) interface, and you can use it directly for fun and profits.
+For instance, you could

 - Load several models (passing the model mapping using the `MODELS` environment variable)
 - Run several workers using the `--workers` Uvicorn parameter
 - Use another ASGI server such as [Hypercorn](https://pypi.org/project/Hypercorn/)

-To avoid pulling too many dependencies, we only depend on the minimal versions of FastAPI and Uvicorn, and although it is very unlikeley to be a bottleneck, installing their extra dependencies using `fastapi[all]` and `uvicorn[standard]` *might* make the server faster.
+To avoid pulling too many dependencies, we only depend on the minimal versions of FastAPI and Uvicorn, and although it is very unlikely to be a bottleneck, installing their extra dependencies using `fastapi[all]` and `uvicorn[standard]` *might* make the server faster.